 top of page

-Located in south central South Dakota, the Rosebud Reservation is home to a branch of the Lakota people known as the Sicangu Oyate or the Upper Brule Sioux.
-Historically nomadic, the Sicangu roamed throughout the Great Plains, following the buffalo, the animal upon whom they relied for survival.
+Located in south-central South Dakota, the Rosebud Reservation is home to the Sicangu Oyate, or Upper Brulé Sioux, a branch of the Lakota people.
+Historically nomadic, the Sicangu roamed the Great Plains, following the buffalo—the animal upon which they depended for survival.

-In the late 1800s, after gold was discovered in South Dakota's Black Hills, the federal government fought the Lakota to gain exclusive control over their ancestral homelands for farming, ranching and mining.
-The wars ended with the government forcing the Sicangu onto the Rosebud Reservation.
+In the late 1800s, after gold was discovered in South Dakota’s Black Hills, the federal government waged war against the Lakota to seize exclusive control of their ancestral homelands for farming, ranching, and mining.
+The war ended with the government forcing the Sicangu onto the Rosebud Reservation.
+Since then, relations between residents of the reservation and those of the small, primarily white towns along its borders have often been uneasy.

-Residents of the reservation and the small, primarily white, towns that grew up just outside of its borders have had an uneasy relationship.
-As a civil rights lawyer, I represented Native American students in a lawsuit against one town's public school system.
-For years, white district administrators had tried to force indigenous students out of the district by disproportionally punishing and criminally prosecuting them for minor infractions.
+As a civil rights lawyer, I represented tribal youth in a lawsuit against one border town’s public school system.
+For years, white administrators had sought to drive Indigenous students out of the district by disproportionately disciplining and even criminally prosecuting them for minor infractions.

 bottom of page